September 24, 2019

 Most organizations make the mistake of choosing microlearning simply because the content development timeline is short, and the cost is cheap.
 However, the most important step is for learning professionals to understand the learning gaps, LMS platform, and user preferences when related to content and devices before formulating goals.
 It is also important to understand that microlearning is not the best choice when the tasks are too complex, or the skills require too much time to master.
 The learning specialist must also understand the individual expectations of the employees.

-Before developing content for a microlearning course, it is essential to first ensure that one has clarity about the problems or specific objectives that the module will solve.
+Before developing content for a microlearning course, it is essential to first ensure that one has clarity about the problems or specific learning objectives that the module will solve.
 One also needs to be clear about the expected change in employee behavior and the method to track the results of the intervention.

 When creating a microlearning course, it is better to not use fragmented pieces of information as content, such as cutting up long videos into shorter pieces.
 The focus must be on covering full concepts in each piece of content.